troglobit/troglobit.github.io/content/posts/2026-07-12-digit-can-you-dig-it.md

 snapshots, clone, search — sit behind config toggles, cgit style, so every instance is exactly as wide as its operator wants.

+And it hasn't stopped at the tag — a few more features have already landed since: keyboard navigation that hops between a commit and its parents or children, and walks the log without reaching for the mouse (tap `?` for the map), plus a commit log that sizes itself to your window so the whole page fits on one screen, no scrollbar in sight.

 ### Grab It

 Building is the boring kind of boring: